maxxiimo/the-front-end-manifesto/chp11-typography.md

 <br>
 As you can see, choosing fonts is a practice in trial and error.
 To help you frame the context of your decision making process take a look at the section entitled "[Choosing Typeface Articles][Appendix 10]" in Appendix 10.

-For View Thought I wasn't too crazy about any of the default combinations and ended up choosing three fonts from Typekit:
+For View Thought I wasn't too crazy about any of the default combinations and ended up choosing the following combination from Typekit:
 <br>
 <br>
 <br>
 ![][Final Three]
 <br>
 <br>
-- [Quatro Sans][] for the logo.
-We're building things at View Thought and this font captures that feeling.

-  > We are pleased to introduce you to Quatro Sans.
-An undeniably modern typeface with construction principles that attempt to find the balance between machine and hand.

 - [Rooney Web][] for the body text.
 I wanted to use a serif font and Rooney seemed to embody the right combination of serious and fun that I was looking for.